MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 Spektate includes:

 * A Bedrock GitOps pipeline that reports back with telemetry data for each of the steps of the system; currently supported in Azure DevOps.
-* An [Azure Storage](https://azure.microsoft.com/services/storage/) table that stores all of the telemetry that is reported back.
+* An [Azure Storage](https://azure.microsoft.com/services/storage/) table that stores the telemetry data for reporting.
 * Integration with the [Bedrock Command Line Interface (CLI)](https://github.com/microsoft/bedrock-cli) and a web dashboard.

 Developers and SREs need to be able to monitor and observe the end-to-end deployment and workflow.
 Bedrock includes the Spektate dashboard as part of the [Bedrock CLI](#bedrock-cli) to allow an easy to use view of the deployment process and operational clusters.
 This level of monitoring simplifies deployment management.

 For example, developers and SREs need a comprehensive view of deployment status changes as they make their way from application level changes to the cluster, including the GitOps sync status.
-The Spektate dashboard is designed to provide this valuable overview capability.
+The Spektate dashboard provides this valuable overview capability.

 The following diagram shows how Spektate and the Bedrock CLI integrate with the GitOps workflow.

 ![Diagram showing how Spektate and the Bedrock CLI integrate with the GitOps workflow to monitor, store, and report system telemetry.](./media/fig009.png)

-Sometimes additional monitoring needs are identified and the Spektate dashboard cannot fulfill those new needs.
-Bedrock is designed to accommodate additional tools that can be deployed to fulfill those special monitoring needs.
+Bedrock accommodates the deployment of additional tools to handle special monitoring needs that the Spektate dashboard cannot fulfill.
 For more information, see [Extending Bedrock](#extend-bedrock).

 ### Flux